FOUNDATIONS IN CONTEMPLATIVE CARE

 Foundations Faculty

-The following faculty is actively engaged with the curriculum for the Foundations in Contemplative Care 2022-2023 program.
-Faculty for the 2023-2024 program are to be announced.
+The following faculty are actively engaged with the curriculum for the Foundations in Contemplative Care 2023-2024 program.
+2024–2025 faculty will be announced soon.
 Click on any name to be taken to their bio.

 Program FAQ's